chipsalliance/Cores-VeeR-EH2/README.md

-# EH2 SweRV RISC-V Core<sup>TM</sup> 1.4 from Western Digital
+# EH2 VeeR RISC-V Core<sup>TM</sup> 1.4 from Western Digital

-This repository contains the EH2 RISC-V SweRV Core<sup>TM</sup>  design RTL
+This repository contains the EH2 RISC-V VeeR Core<sup>TM</sup>  design RTL

 ## Overview
-SweRV EH2 is a machine-mode (M-mode) only, 32-bit CPU core which supports RISC-V’s integer (I), compressed instruction (C), multiplication and division (M), atomic (A), and instruction-fetch fence, CSR, and subset of bit manipulation instructions (Zb*) extensions.
+VeeR EH2 is a machine-mode (M-mode) only, 32-bit CPU core which supports RISC-V’s integer (I), compressed instruction (C), multiplication and division (M), atomic (A), and instruction-fetch fence, CSR, and subset of bit manipulation instructions (Zb*) extensions.
 The core is a 9-stage, **dual-threaded**, dual-issue, superscalar, mostly in-order pipeline with some out-of-order execution capability.
-Please see the [PRM](docs/RISC-V_SweRV_EH2_PRM.pdf) for more details.

 ## License